Strategies for engineered negligible senescence: Scientific reception

 While some fields mentioned as branches of SENS are supported by the medical research community, e.g., stem cell research, anti-Alzheimers research and oncogenomics, the SENS programme as a whole has been a highly controversial proposal.
-Many of its critics argue that the SENS agenda is fanciful and that the complicated biomedical phenomena involved in aging contain too many unknowns for SENS to be fully implementable in the foreseeable future.
+Many of its critics argued in 2005 that the SENS agenda was fanciful and that the complicated biomedical phenomena involved in aging contain too many unknowns for SENS to be fully implementable in the foreseeable future.

 Cancer may deserve special attention as an aging-associated disease, but the SENS claim that nuclear DNA damage only matters for aging because of cancer has been challenged in other literature, as well as by material studying the DNA damage theory of aging.
 More recently, biogerontologist Marios Kyriazis has criticised the clinical applicability of SENS by claiming that such therapies, even if developed in the laboratory, would be practically unusable by the general public.
 De Grey responded to one such criticism.